nekit508/mindustry-mod-plugin/docs/extensions/NMPluginCoreExtension.md

     - `--enable-preview`
     - `-Xlint:-options`
 - adds dependencies:
-  - `com.pkware.jabel:jabel-javac-plugin` of [jabelVersion](#jabelversion) as annotationProcessor and compileOnly
+  - `com.pkware.jabel:jabel-javac-plugin` of version [jabelVersion](#jabelversion) as annotationProcessor and compileOnly

 ---

 ### modBaseDependencies

-Adds dependencies of mindustry and arc of [mindustryVersion](#mindustryversion) as compileOnly
+Adds dependencies of mindustry and arc of version [mindustryVersion](#mindustryversion) as compileOnly

 ---